vict0rsch/deep_learning/useful_resources.md

 4. **[Practical Recommendations for Gradient-Based Training of Deep Architectures](http://arxiv.org/pdf/1206.5533v2.pdf)** by Y. Bengio (2012).

-	>Learning algorithms related to artificial neural networks and in particular for Deep Learning may seem to involve many bells and whistles, called hyperparameters.
-This chapter is meant as a practical guide with recommendations for some of the most commonly used hyper-parameters, in particular in the context of learning algorithms based on backpropagated gradient and gradient-based optimization.
+	>Learning algorithms related to artificial neural networks and in particular for Deep Learning may seem to involve many bells and whistles, called hyperparameters. **This chapter is meant as a practical guide with recommendations for some of the most commonly used hyper-parameters, in particular in the context of learning algorithms based on backpropagated gradient and gradient-based optimization**.
 It also discusses how to deal with the fact that more interesting results can be obtained when allowing one to adjust many hyper-parameters.
 Overall, it describes elements of the practice used to successfully and efficiently train and debug large-scale and often deep multi-layer neural networks.
 It closes with open questions about the training difficulties observed with deeper architectures.

 5. **[Random Search for Hyper-Parameter Optimization](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf)** in *Journal of Machine Learning Research* by J. Bergstra and Y. Bengio (2012)